AjinkyaBapat/KatakodaRepo/scenario/finish.md

 This scenario has explained how to integrate GIT with Jenkins to achieve continuous build & integration of your code.

+Share this tutorial with others using Social Media Buttons present at the bottom of this page.

-Please let me know your suggestions, reviews, comments about this tutorial on either of the following ways:
+**Please let me know your suggestions, reviews, comments about this tutorial by either of the following ways**

 ### Mail me at
 **ajinkyabapat12@gmail.com**